-Craig and Charlotte Benson established Beyond Batten Disease Foundation in August 2008 after their then five-year-old daughter, Christiane, was diagnosed with juvenile Batten disease.
-Together with hundreds of families affected by Batten disease, and many more supporters who share their hope and resolve, they are working tirelessly to create a brighter future for Christiane, and all of the other children with Batten disease.
-Watch the Benson family’s story »
+Charlotte and Craig Benson established Beyond Batten Disease Foundation in August 2008 after their then five-year-old daughter, Christiane, was diagnosed with juvenile Batten disease.
+With other families affected by Batten disease and supporters who share their hope and resolve, they are working tirelessly to create a brighter future for Christiane and all children with Batten disease.

 Following their son’s diagnosis in 2009, Missy and Wayne Herndon joined Beyond Batten Disease Foundation to create the Will Herndon Fund for Research (HOPE).
 With the Woodlands community and Will’s Warriors, an army of HOPE volunteers, they have generated millions of dollars to support our research efforts.
 They are determined to find a treatment or a cure to save Will and other children.